Churchill - Yamanto

 What is the weighted average housing cost based on tenure mix in the Churchill - Yamanto SA2?

-Given the tenure profile of the area, the weighted average monthly housing cost is approximately $991.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $991.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,452/month, and renters paying $1,299/month.

 How affordable is housing in the Churchill - Yamanto SA2 relative to local incomes?